The NFL off-season is in full swing for non-playoff teams.

 New England Patriots:

-New England fired first-year head coach Jerod Mayo after going 4-13.
+New England has fired first-year head coach Jerod Mayo after going 4-13.

-They decided to go with another familiar face and hired former player Mike Vrabel.
+They decided to hire another familiar face in former player, Mike Vrabel.

 Chicago Bears:

 The Bears fired head coach Matt Eberflus on Nov.
-29 and named Thomas Brown interim HC.
+29 and named Thomas Brown interim HC after a terrible turn to their season.

 Tennessee Titans:

 Tennessee owns the top pick in the 2025 draft and are heading into year two with head coach Brian Callahan.
-The Titans fired GM Ran Carthon with the team in search of a new quarterback.
+The Titans fired general manager Ran Carthon with the team in search of a new quarterback.

 Kansas City Chiefs assistant general manager Mike Borgonzi has been officially hired as their new GM, the Titans announced Friday.